 Video content is one of the best ways to engage your audience.
 Sometimes, however, it can be challenging to come up with fresh ideas for things to film.

-Data from Statista shows that online videos reached nearly 92% of internet users worldwide.
-Certain types of video content performed better than others.
+Data from Statista shows that online videos reached nearly 92% of internet users worldwide in 2025, and certain types of video content performed better than others.
 If you need inspiration for new video content, try one of these formats to boost engagement on your channels.

 Tutorials and how-to videos